brandon-rhodes/python-patterns/gang-of-four/singleton/index.rst

     <Logger object at 0x7fa8e9cf7f60>

 But no further objects are created on the second and subsequent calls.
-The message “Creating the object” does not print nor is a different object returned:
+The message “Creating the object” does not print, nor is a different object returned:

 .. testcode::